Eschatology

 Particular Judgment (At Death)

-St. John of the Cross describes the moment of death as when “the soul goes forth from the body and finds itself in that state which it has merited” (Ascent of Mount Carmel).
-This judgment is not arbitrary but reflects the soul’s deepest choices and attachments formed during earthly life.
+St. John of the Cross describes the moment of death as when “the soul goes forth from the body and finds itself in that state which it has merited” (Ascent of Mount Carmel II, 20).
+This judgment is not arbitrary but reflects the soul’s fundamental orientation formed during earthly life.
+The soul perceives itself in the light of divine truth, recognizing its own state with perfect clarity.

 class ParticularJudgment {